ximu3/vnite/docs/guide/scanner.md

 ## Error Handling

 The scanner supports secondary identification for folders with errors.
-Users need to provide the data source and corresponding game ID, or they can choose to ignore or add to the exclusion list [2](https://github.com/ximu3/vnite/blob/main/README.md).
+Users need to provide the data source and corresponding game ID, or they can choose to ignore or add to the exclusion list.

 ![scanner4](https://img.timero.xyz/i/2025/04/18/680236c38566b.webp)